-So you want to pick a name that will stand out over and above any other distractions.
+So you want to pick a female dog name that will stand out over and above any other distractions.
 Plus one that will also be verbally distinct from common training commands and other family members’ names (both human and non-human).

-This will make it much easier for your dog to realize that name you’ve chosen for her out of your list of new unique girl dog names is hers alone and be able to respond accordingly.
+This will make it much easier for your dog to realize that the name you’ve chosen for her out of your list of new unique girl dog names is hers alone and be able to respond accordingly.

-So, Back to the Names
+Back to the Names

 One way to start narrowing down your search is to decide if you want to give your new pooch a human-sounding name or a dog-sounding name.
 Both are popular with dog owners today.
 So it just really comes down to your preference.